U.S. airline group forecasts rise in summer air passengers

 The group also said lower fuel costs helped U.S. carriers improve their performance in the first quarter as a group even as winter storms forced the cancellation of thousands of flights.
 Nine publicly traded U.S. airlines collectively had a profit of $401 million in the period, compared with a loss of $552 million a year earlier, Airlines for America said.

 Carriers have cited healthy demand heading into the warmer months.
-Delta Air Lines Inc (DAL.N) said last week that unit revenue, an important airline measure, could rise as much as 7 percent in both May and June.
-Southwest Airlines Co (LUV.N) said on Wednesday that second quarter bookings appeared strong.
+Delta Air Lines Inc said last week that unit revenue, an important airline measure, could rise as much as 7 percent in both May and June.
+Southwest Airlines Co said on Wednesday that second quarter bookings appeared strong.
+(Reporting by Karen Jacobs in Atlanta; Editing by Lisa Shumaker)